-Objective: To influence a prospective client to retain the lawver when the need arises.
+Objective: To influence a prospective client to retain the lawyer when the need arises.

 Action: The lawyer becomes familiar with the prospect (both at an institutional and individual level) without "pushing" for business.
+This involves extensive research about the prospect as well as the industry.
+Connections are made and reinforced again and again.